I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 2) Item-Based

-Similar to the person-to-person tiers is item based tiers, which can be implemented when your organization provides specific, tangible items, materials, or experiences that are distributed directly to the people it supports.
+Similar to the person-to-person tiers are item based tiers.
+These can be implemented when your organization provides tangible items, materials, or experiences that are distributed directly to the people it supports.

-Item-based donation tiers help donors choose how much of an item they’d like to provide to the people you serve.
+Item-based donation tiers help illustrate donation amounts.
+This gives donors the ability to tie their donation to the value of an item or service it provides to the people you serve.

 Here’s an example from World Bicycle Relief, who provides bicycles to individuals in rural areas in Africa to help increase trade and provide access to education: